 READ MORE: Mosul battle could cause a 'human catastrophe'

-The wave of attacks comes as the Iraqi government and Kurdish forces are making a major push to drive ISIL from Mosul, Iraq's second-largest city.
+The assault comes as the Iraqi government and Kurdish forces are making a major push to drive ISIL from Mosul, Iraq's second-largest city.

-Kirkuk, an oil-rich city some 290km north of Baghdad and 170km southeast of Mosul, is claimed by both Iraq's central government and the country's Kurdish region.
+Kirkuk, an oil-rich city some 290km north of Baghdad and 180km south of Mosul, is claimed by both Iraq's central government and the country's Kurdish region.